“Shame is the lie someone told you about yourself.” —Anais Nin (attributed)

-In the case of physical, verbal, and emotional abuse, you may blame yourself for “not listening” and thus making your parent or other caretaker so angry that he or she yelled at you or hit you.
-Children tend to blame the neglect and abuse they experience on themselves, in essence saying to themselves, “My mother is treating me like this because I’ve been bad,” or, “I am being neglected because I am unlovable.”
-As an adult you may have continued this kind of rationalization, putting up with poor treatment by others because you believe you brought it on yourself.
+In the case of physical, verbal, and emotional abuse, you may blame yourself for “not listening” and thus making your parent or caretaker so angry that he or she yelled at you or hit you.
+Children tend to blame the neglect and abuse they experience on themselves, in essence saying to themselves, “My mother is treating me like this because I’ve been bad” or “I am being neglected because I am unlovable.”
+As an adult, you may have continued this kind of rationalization, putting up with poor treatment by others because you believe you brought it on yourself.
 Conversely, when good things happen to you, you may actually become uncomfortable, because you feel so unworthy.

 Former victims of child abuse are typically changed by the experience, not only because they were traumatized, but because they feel a loss of innocence and dignity and they carry forward a heavy burden of shame.
 Emotional, physical, and sexual child abuse can so overwhelm a victim with shame that it actually comes to define the person, keeping her from her full potential.
 It can cause a victim both to remain fixed at the age he was at the time of his victimization and to repeat the abuse over and over in his lifetime.

 You may also have a great deal of shame due to the exposure of the abuse.
 If you reported the abuse to someone, you may blame yourself for the consequences of your outcry—your parents divorcing, your molester going to jail, your family going to court.